Epsom: Spread Eagle Walk

 The Spread Eagle Walk shopping centre was constructed as a coaching inn in the late 17th century.
 The main hotel building has two storeys with an attic and basement.
 The external stucco finish and sash windows are later additions.
 The distinctive black eagle sculptures above the two porticos are thought to date from the mid-late 19th century.
 The inn traded as a public house until around 1990, when it closed for renovation.
 The driveway into the former stables was converted into the main entrance to the shopping centre and in 1994 the main building was occupied by Lester Bowden outfitters, which had been founded by Arthur Bowden at start of the 20th century.

 Town Hall

-The neo-Georgian Epsom Town Hall, designed by Hubert Moore Fairweather and William Alfred Pite, was opened in 1934.
-The building has served as the headquarters of Epsom Urban District Council (UDC), Epsom Borough Council and, since 1974, Epsom and Ewell Borough Council.
+The neo-Georgian Epsom Town Hall, designed by Hubert Moore Fairweather and William Alfred Pite, was opened in March 1934.
+The building has served as the headquarters of Epsom UDC, Epsom Borough Council and, since 1974, Epsom and Ewell Borough Council.
 The New Town Hall was opened in 1992 and is connected to the older building by covered walkways.